Teng-Jui Lin

 Chan Zuckerberg Biohub Physics in Life Symposium, San Francisco, CA, USA.
 2024/09/25. - T.-J. Lin^, M. Landry.
 Quantifying Data Distortion in Bar Graphs in Biological Research.

-Molecular Therapeutics Division Retreat, University of California, Berkeley, CA, USA.
+Molecular Therapeutics Division Retreat, UC Berkeley, CA, USA.
 2024/09/24. - T.-J. Lin^, G. Charpentier^, L. Miller^, M. Gokani^, M. Nelson^, B. Rutz, O. Lenz.
 Characterization of silica-based anion exchange resin for acid mine drainage.

 AIChE Pacific Northwest Student Regional Conference, Corvallis, OR, USA.
 2023/04/15. - T.-J. Lin^, H. Helmbrecht, E. Nance.
 Quantifying microglia morphology across neuroinflammatory rat models with unsupervised machine learning.